-If you’re running a regional business and you want to reach people in your immediate vicinity, then you need to practice good local search SEO.
+If you’re running a regional business and you want to reach people in your surrounding area, then you need to practice good local search SEO.

 Part of that effort involves ranking when people search for “near me.”

 In this article, I’ll go over several local search SEO strategies that can land you a top spot for “near me” searches.

 - Consider running an ad